ExtremeFLOW/neko/doc/pages/developer-guide/code-style.md

   for single letter variable names and 2 digit numbers.
 For example, `foo(a,b)` and `foo(a,10)` are allowed, but `foo(a,bb)` and `foo(a,100)` are not.
 - Spaces after the comma is not required in format specifiers.
+- Spaces around the `=` operator is not required in type declarations.

 ## Tools